liaoliao666/usequery/docs/guides/query-functions.md

 ## Handling and Throwing Errors

-For Vue Query to determine a query has errored, the query function **must throw**.
+For Vu Query to determine a query has errored, the query function **must throw**.
 Any error that is thrown in the query function will be persisted on the `error` state of the query.

 ```js
 const { error } = useQuery(['todos', todoId], async () => {